 Global tax is an area of fast-paced change, uncertain outcomes, and complex judgments.
 It’s a challenging area for audit committees to oversee.
-But understanding the company’s position and risk profile in the evolving global tax landscape is critical to your oversight role as a director.
+But understanding the company’s position, risk profile, and risk management approach in the evolving global tax landscape is critical to your oversight role as a director.

 Today’s environment is a much more difficult and dynamic one in which to operate.
 While tax planning is still completely appropriate, including taking advantage of legitimate tax incentives, this must be done with an understanding of the environment in which companies are operating, including the changing global tax landscape.

 Similar to other areas of board oversight, you don't have to be a subject matter expert on taxes in order to oversee it.
 But you do need to ensure that the organization has the right skills, understands the risks, reviews its relationships, and considers the disclosures.
 Having foundational knowledge to be able to interpret tax information and ask insightful questions is a must-have skill for audit committees.

 Oversight of corporate income taxes begins with the basics: understanding how the tax group is organized, to whom it functionally reports, and how it interacts with other parts of the business.

 Beyond these questions, the audit committee should understand how tax addresses the following:

 These typically include tax accounting for financial statement purposes, compliance, planning, and business advice.
 Competing priorities can create talent and skill set challenges of how to best deploy resources to meet the enterprise and stakeholder needs and create value.

 Strong forward-looking analysis and planning can be valuable to the company.
 At the same time, the group needs to be effective in responding to the operational needs and day-to-day tactical issues and questions.
 The changing tax landscape requires close collaboration on the strategic and tactical levels across the company.